Papalote-Inspired Salsa Recipe

-This recipe was featured in the Build Your Own Burrito Bar story.
+This recipe was featured as part of our Build Your Own Burrito Bar.

 - 10 dried chiles de arbol, stemmed, halved lengthwise, and seeded